2454767l/UofGScavengerHunt/readme.md

-# Readme
+# A U of G Scavenger Hunt for social bonding and campus exploration

+## Description

+Welcome, this is a prototype of a Scavenger Hunt location-based game set around the University of Glasgow campus developed as part of my level 4 Computing Science Dissertation Project at the University of Glasgow.

 The implementation file structure follows a standard Flutter File structure.
 The Flutter application is made up of all of the files encapsulated within the "TreasureHunt-master" Folder.
-Key folders/files are as follows:
+Key folders and files are as follows:
-1- Assets folder: This contains various asset data used within the application such as fonts and images.
+- Assets folder: This contains various asset data used within the application such as fonts and images.
-2- lib folder: This contains all the implemented dart code.
+- lib folder: This contains all the implemented dart code.
-3- pubspec.yaml: Contains various project meta data as well as the various dependencies required to run the application.
+- pubspec.yaml: Contains various project meta data as well as the various dependencies required to run the application.

-Implementation outline:
+##Implementation outline

 The most important file is the main.dart file.
 This is the source where the application is run from.
 It functions by calling the root method to determine what page the user should be taken to on start up.
 For more information on how the root is used in this software application see chapter in dissertation.